 It flourished during the 70s and in recent years, it has experienced a resurgence, with lots of new styles and high-performance additions.

-It’s a board that’s suited to both beginners and advanced surfers and has a place in every surfer’s collection.
+The fish a surfboard that’s suited to both beginners and advanced surfers and has a place in every surfer’s collection.

 More About Surfboards